 Newby Street has grand Second Empire houses, and rare Gingerbread apartment buildings.
 It has solid Romanesque Revival four-families, as well.
 And then, we hit a row of houses that would fit right into St. Louis Hills.
 There is much variety… Continue Reading

 This house looks like something out of Germany in the Sixteenth Century.
 It seems like it is just a really nice duplex, with two front doors.
 Its decorative ogee and scrollwork with finials shows its influence.

-There’s an old cluster of old wood frame houses on the side streets off of Halls Ferry Road.
+There’s a cluster of old wood frame houses on the side streets off of Halls Ferry Road.
 There are also other houses in brick that look like buildings you would see in other parts of the city.

 I do not know the story behind this church; some sources say this was Our Lady of Mount Carmel, but that does not seem to be right, as that church was on Annetta.

 Halls Ferry Road is a major commercial artery in North County, but it has a residential feel along its path through Baden.
 It has many of the same problems as back on the side streets.
 The Baden Library is in… Continue Reading

 Back up on Church Road, we walked up towards Halls Ferry Road.
 The houses are a diverse mix of houses, including wood frame houses and sturdy red brick apartment buildings.

 The eastern half of the 1000 block of Gimblin is devastated.
 It’s hard to imagine this when it was still occupied.
 There’s also huge amounts of illegal dumping, and the streets are littered with trash.